Effective Date: January 11, 2022

 The CCPA grants California residents the following rights:

 · Information.
-You can request information about how we have collected, used and shared and used your personal information during the past 12 months.
+You can request information about how we have collected, shared and used your personal information during the past 12 months.

 · Access.
-You can request a copy of the personal information that we maintain about you.
+You can request a copy of the personal information we maintain about you.

 · Deletion.
-You can ask us to delete the personal information that we collected or maintain about you.
+You can ask us to delete the personal information we maintain about you.

 B. HOW TO SUBMIT A REQUEST

 · Identity verification.
-CCPA requires us to verify the identity of the individual submitting a request for their personal information before providing a substantive response to the request.
-Because we take the privacy and security of your personal information seriously, we will verify your identity by asking you to both (a) provide certain information about yourself, and then (b) provide us with a notarized affidavit.
-Once your identity is verified, we will work to provide you with your requested information in a timely manner.
+CCPA requires us to verify your identity before providing a substantive response to your request for your personal information.
+We take the privacy and security of your personal information seriously.
+Therefore, we will verify your identity by asking you to provide certain information about yourself.
+Once your identity is verified, we will provide your requested information in a timely manner.

 · Authorized agents.
 California residents can empower an “authorized agent” to submit requests on their behalf.
 To protect your privacy we will require the authorized agent to have a written authorization confirming that authority.

-C. PERSONAL INFORMATION THAT WE COLLECT, USE AND SHARE
+C. PERSONAL INFORMATION WE COLLECT, USE AND SHARE

 CLEAR will never sell or rent your personal information.